 Don’t worry!
 If you’re also facing the same issue then this article is going to help to deal with this QuickBooks error by explaining all its possible reasons, symptoms, and best solutions to amend with ease.

-What do you understand with QuickBooks Database Server is not responding
+What do you understand about QuickBooks Database Server not responding

 When you open the company file, QB error code 6175, 0 appears with an error notification

 If you try to host a QuickBooks company file for multi-user access, you can get an error like this.
 Another cause of this problem could be improper multi-user settings or a firewall that is preventing communication.
 Make sure you scroll down to learn more about the reasons and solutions for this problem.

 What could trigger the “QuickBooks is trying to access the company file but the database server is not responding” error

 There are several possible causes for the occurrence of such an issue, the most prevalent of which are given below: